sigsep/open-unmix-paper-joss/paper.md

 ## Results

-The final models were trained using the pytorch version of _Open-Unmix_ on the original versions of _MUSDB18_ but also on _MUSDB-HQ_ as mentioned earlier.
-Both models were evaluated using museval [@museval] on the test set of  _MUSDB18_.
-The result scores are listed in the following table.
+The final models were trained using the PyTorch version of _Open-Unmix_ on the original version of _MUSDB18_ but also on _MUSDB-HQ_ as mentioned earlier.
+Both models were evaluated using museval [@museval] on the test set of  _MUSDB18_ such that we can compare their performance to the other participants of the SiSEC 2018 contest [@sisec18].
+The result scores are listed in Table \ref{tab:bss_eval_scores}.
 It is important to note that these scores are aggregated using median over the metric frames and median over the tracks.
-The scores in native museval JSON format as well as the pre-trained weights are released on the on zenodo [link_to_zenodo].
+The scores in native museval JSON format as well as the pre-trained weights are released on zenodo [link_to_zenodo].
 Furthermore, we adopted [torch.hub](https://pytorch.org/hub), a system that automatically downloads pre-trained weights thus makes it very easy to use the model out of the box from python.

 Conerning the performance, it is interesting to note that _UMXHQ_ performs very similar to _UMX_, thus we made _UMXHQ_ the default model for inference and suggest that _UMX_ should only be used when compared against other participants from SiSEC 2018.
 The models are full stereo for input and output.
 A detailed list of all the parameters that were used to train the model are part of the model repository on zenodo.
 They also include the exact git commit that was used to train the model. [link_to_zenodo].

+Table: BSSEval scores of _UMX_ and _UMXHQ_ on _MUSDB18_ \label{tab:bss_eval_scores}

 |target|SDR  |SIR  | SAR | ISR | SDR | SIR | SAR | ISR |
 |------|-----|-----|-----|-----|-----|-----|-----|-----|